zicotjia/Zeggle/README.md

    - pass in a `Ball` and check it creates a ball view
    - pass in a `Peg` and check it createds a peg view
    - any other `ZeggleItem` will produce an empty view

+#### LevelPicker
+-  When sliding down the level picker, the first 4 levels should be the sample level
+-  There should be no duplicate level name in the level picker
+-  The level preview should be accurate to the actual level

+#### LevelEditor

+   - Test Level Editor Buttons
+      - Coloured Peg Button
+         -  If initially translucent, pressing it will make it opaque and turn every other button translucent.
+         -  If initially opaque, pressing it will make it translucent.
+         -  When opaque
+            -  tapping near another object in the level will do nothing.
+            -  tapping near the edge of the screen will do nothing.
+            -  tapping on the lower portion of the level will do
+            -  tapping anywhere free will add the coloured peg into the level
+         -  Regardless of opacity
+            -  long tapping an object will delete the object
+      -  Delete Button
+         -  When opaque
+            -  tapping any object will remove it.
+            -  tapping anywhere else will do nothing.
+         -  Same behaviour with the other two buttons for other gesture.
+      -  Item Size Slider
+         - Coloured Peg is highlited
+            - Should show a preview of the peg of the correct color
+            - Dragging the slider will change the size of the preview
+            - Check that placing a peg will produce a peg of the same size as the preview
+         - Other item highlighted or no item highlighted
+            - Should show nothing

+   - Test ammo setter
+     -  Clicking on the picker will show a number range between 1 to 50
+     -  Choosing a number will update the ammo counter of the appropriate balltype
+     -  Ammo changed is preserved when level is saved or when replay happen

 ### Play Testing